 At M- Aesthetic Clinic, we offer a full range of laser treatments to effectively treat all kinds of pigmentation.
 All treatment plans are customised accordingly and done in the comfort of our professional Singapore clinic.

 Developments and advancement in technology have introduced more options for non-surgical procedures, especially in Laser Treatments.
 Apart from being very effective, these laser procedures often require no to almost minimal downtime and are quick and pain-free.

-The popular laser treatment, which has no downtime, is the Spectra XT Laser or also known as the “Hollywood Peel”.
-This is a one of a kind photo-enhancer based laser treatment that is performed only using the Spectra XT ™ laser.
+The popular laser treatment, which has no downtime, is also known as the “Hollywood Peel”.
+This is a photo-enhancer based laser treatment.

 The procedure is safe on all skin types and is a fantastic way to brighten up your skin without the longer downtimes associated with other procedures!